-Virag Gupta practices at Supreme Court of India.
-He is Member of National Task Force on Interlinking of Rivers constituted as per directions of the Supreme Court.
-He is a former IRS Officer and has worked with Ernst and Young
+Virag Gupta practices at the Supreme Court of India.
+He is a former IRS officer and has worked with Ernst & Young

 The quest for justice initiated our struggle for independence which culminated in 1947.
 Right to avail justice became a fundamental right in the Indian republic but is yet to be effected in the true sense, even after seventy years of independence.

 Like in the British Raj, lakhs continue to be put in jail, without any guilt to their name.
 With more than 3 crore cases pending that will be taking generations to get resolved, justice, if and when it comes in India, is seriously delayed.
 The natural consequence is rising costs of litigation and loss of faith in the judicial system.

 India’s third pillar of democracy has to emerge stronger to share the workload of 130 crore Indians, and many more in this globalised world.
 Justice RP Sethi in the Anil Rai case observed, “In a country like ours where people consider judges second only to God, efforts should be made to strengthen that belief of the common man.”
 He observed, “For the fault of few, the glorious and glittering name of the judiciary cannot be permitted to be made ugly.”
 Denial of justice is a ticket to anarchy, and the largest democracy in the world needs to identify as to where we are going wrong.